 Support at LSE

-As a global community, LSE recognises that ongoing events across the world can have a distressing and profound impact for our students and staff and that their effects can be far reaching, no matter where or when they take place.
-Whether related to concern for peers or personal connections, or research and work in the area, we encourage anyone feeling worried or affected to reach out for support and explore the resources below that are here to help you, and all at LSE.
+As a global community, LSE recognises that ongoing events, whether across the world or in the UK, can have a distressing and profound impact for our students and staff and that their effects can be far reaching, no matter where or when they take place.
+Whether related to concern for peers, personal connections, or research and work in the area, we encourage anyone feeling worried or affected to reach out for support and explore the resources below that are here to help you, and all at LSE.

 Overview of support at LSE